Jurnee Smollett: 2013–present

 In 2013, Smollett played the leading role in the drama film Temptation: Confessions of a Marriage Counselor directed by Tyler Perry.
 The film received negative reviews from critics, but was a box-office hit, grossing $53,125,354.
 It is the highest-grossing Tyler Perry film which the writer-director did not star in, and the highest-grossing Tyler Perry drama.
 From 2013 to 2014, she was a regular on the HBO series True Blood.
 She later played Juanita Leonard, the wife of boxer Sugar Ray Leonard, in the 2016 biographical sport film Hands of Stone co-starring with Usher and Robert De Niro.

 In 2015, Smollett was cast as lead character in the WGN America period drama series Underground.
 Smollett played Rosalee, a shy house slave working on a plantation in 1857.
 She portrayed Black Canary in the 2020 film Birds of Prey, and Letitia "Leti" Lewis in the 2020 HBO series Lovecraft Country.
 In August 2021, it was revealed that Smollett will star in a solo Black Canary Movie from Warner Bros. and DC Films at HBO Max.
 In November 2021, she joined Jamie Foxx and Tommy Lee Jones in Amazon Studios' courtroom drama project The Burial directed by Maggie Betts.
 In 2022, she executive produced and co-starred in the Netflix thriller film, Lou.

 Personal life

 Smollett has been active in HIV/AIDS causes since she was 11.
 Her first encounter with the disease came at age seven when a crew member of On Our Own died of AIDS.
 She was inspired by the HIV/AIDS survivor Hydeia Broadbent, with whom she eventually worked for HIV/AIDS awareness, including for the Black AIDS Institute and Red Cross.
-She spoke at the Ryan White Youth Conference, and is on the Board of Directors of Artists for a New South Africa, an organization dedicated to HIV/AIDS in Africa.
+She spoke at the Ryan White Youth Conference, and was on the board of directors of Artists for a New South Africa, an organization dedicated to HIV/AIDS in Africa until around 2013.
 Smollett was also on the board of directors for the Children’s Defense Fund in 2020.

 On October 24, 2010, Smollett married musician Josiah Bell.
 Their first and only child, a son named Hunter, was born on October 31, 2016.
 In March 2020, Smollett filed for divorce, which was finalized in August 2021.